Nordstrom/nordata/README.md

-# NuttyPy
+# Nordata

-### Some simple scripts for accessing AWS S3 and Redshift
+### Some simple scripts for accessing AWS Redshift and S3

 ### Under construction